Syringe Functionality Testing

 3. What equipment is needed for the syringe glide force test?

-A universal tensile and compression testing machine, such as the MST-01 Syringe Tester, is required to perform the glide force test accurately.
+A universal tensile and compression testing machine, such as the MST-01 Break Loose Glide Force Tester, is required to perform the glide force test accurately.

 4. How do I interpret the glide force test results?